vribli/TeamSolidWhatALS/README.md

 * SCL to GPIO 3 (SCL) on Rpi

 ## Use the following command to run the code
-'''bash
+''' bash
-python3 main.py
+> python3 main.py

 ## Use the following command to manually set the brightness of the monitor
-'''bash
+''' bash
-python3 manual.py
+> python3 manual.py

 ## Roadmap/Future Improvements
 1) To have different brightness profile depending on the wifi address